ddffx/generator-ddstatic/README.md

 * [Assemble](http://assemble.io/)

 #### How it works
-Make sure you have NodeJS, Grunt, Bower & Yeoman installed.
+Make sure you have NodeJS, SASS, Grunt, Bower & Yeoman installed.

 #### 1. Create your project dircetory
 `mkdir myapp && cd $_`